DominicBarry/Leeds-Cycle-Patterns-Analysis/README.md

 ## Methodology

-Data was cleaned & prepared for analysis as detailed here [here](documentation/data-prep-summary.md).
+Data was cleaned & prepared for analysis as detailed [here](documentation/data-prep-summary.md).
 It was then imported into Tableau & augmented with calculated fields to support further analysis.

 ## Dashboard Structure